pvt-16/SPAIC/Lesson 2/Neural Networks.md

 After creating the network, we initialize the weights and biases.

+ Set biases to all zeros and sample from random normal with standard dev = 0.01

 `#weights and bias customization - doing only for hidden layer 1 here

- #Set biases to all zeros

 model.hidden_layer_1.bias.data.fill_(0)

- #sample from random normal with standard dev = 0.01

 model.hidden_layer_1.weight.data.normal_(std=0.01)
 `